Local

 “It gets worse and worse as you go up.
 More landslides, more trees down, more trees that are snapped high up where it looks like tornadoes went through,” Perkins explained.

-Perkins said as he climbed those 11 miles and 2200 feet in elevation, he saw trees and limbs everywhere.
+Perkins said as he climbed those 11 miles and 2,200 feet in elevation.
+He saw trees and limbs everywhere.

 There were roads covered in mud, roads crumbling down hills, and destruction beyond comprehension.

-He went on to say that his sense of dread grew with every step until he finally saw the best thing he could: his father clearing out his yard.
+He went on to say that his sense of dread grew with every step until he finally saw the best thing he could: His father clearing out his yard.

 Perkins said he dropped off bottled water and a portable charger and then left because he did not want to use up his parent’s resources.
-He later identified a route for them to get to his home in Charlotte, and they did.
+He later identified a route for them to get to his home in Charlotte, so they did.

 Perkins later described how an unbelievable week that began with dread ended with him being face-to-face with the president.